Get the 121doc appReorder in just 3 clicks. It’s free

 • Nominated-day delivery - choose the most convenient day for delivery

 All these options can be tracked and require a signature on delivery.
-If you are not available, a friend or relative can sign in your place.
+If you are not in, a friend or relative can sign in your place.

 Is it safe to buy prescription medication online?